giulianopz/lfcs/domains/4-networking/a.md

 Now apply the configuration to enable the bridge: `sudo netplan apply`

 The new bridge interface should now be up and running.
-The `brctl` command provides useful information about the state of the bridge, controls which interfaces are part of the bridge, etc.
+The `brctl` command can provide useful information about the state of the bridge: `sudo brctl show`

 ---